 "Here we are," Dr. Kozlov said, motioning to the left.
-Leading the men over, he pressed a button and a door slid open.
+He led the men over, and a door slid open.
 "After you."

 Elliot and Aleksander stepped into the elevator, followed by Dr. Kozlov and his assistant.
-Once inside, the head scientist pressed a button and the elevator began to lower.
+Once inside, the head scientist pressed a button, and the elevator began to lower.